[HISTORY: Adopted by the Township Committee of the Township of Lumberton as indicated in article histories. Amendments noted where applicable.]

-This chapter shall be known by the short title of and may be cited as "Township of Lumberton Police Department Ordinance."
+This article shall be known by the short title of and may be cited as "Township of Lumberton Police Department Ordinance."

-The words "he" and "his" shall be taken to also mean and include the words "she" and "hers," and said words shall, for the purposes of this chapter, be interchangeable with each other, and the words "special policeman" shall also be taken to mean and include the words "special policewoman," and said words shall, for the purposes of this chapter, be interchangeable with each other.
+The words "he" and "his" shall be taken to also mean and include the words "she" and "hers," and said words shall, for the purposes of this article, be interchangeable with each other, and the words "special policeman" shall also be taken to mean and include the words "special policewoman," and said words shall, for the purposes of this article, be interchangeable with each other.

-The Lumberton Township Police Department shall consist of a Chief of Police, who shall be the head of the Department; a Captain; two Lieutenants of Police; five Sergeants of Police; four Corporals of Police; and a number of Patrol Officers not to exceed 21, to be appointed by the Township Committee.
-In addition, two Special Officers (Class I) may be appointed on an annual basis in accordance with the provisions of state statute.
-Notwithstanding the foregoing limitation on the number of Captains within the Department, for the period of time beginning upon the effective date of this ordinance and until August 7, 2004, there is hereby authorized the appointment of two Captains, in recognition of the fact that one of those Captains will be working on a limited basis pursuant to a previously executed employment retirement agreement.
+The Lumberton Township Police Department shall consist of a Chief of Police, who shall be the head of the Department; a Captain; two Lieutenants of Police; five Sergeants of Police; five Corporals of Police; and a number of Patrol Officers not to exceed 21, to be appointed by the Township Committee.
+In addition, two Special Officers may be appointed on an annual basis in accordance with the provisions of state statute.

 Supervisor of Police Department.
 New Jersey Statutes Annotated (N.J.S.A.)
 40A:14-118 provides that any ordinance creating and establishing a Police Department shall provide that the Chief of Police, if such position is established, shall be the head of the police force and he shall be directly responsible to the appropriate authority for the efficiency and routine day-to-day operations thereof.
 This chapter does establish the position of Chief of Police as set forth in Subsection C below.
 New Jersey Statutes Annotated (N.J.S.A.)
-40A:14-118 further provides that the term "appropriate authority" is permitted to include the governing body or any designated committee or member thereof.
-The Township Committee of the Township of Lumberton hereby determines that it shall select and appoint one of its members to serve as the "appropriate authority" to supervise the Police Department and as the person to whom the Chief of Police shall be directly responsible for the efficiency and routine day-to-day operations thereof.
+40A:14-118 further provides that the term "appropriate authority" is permitted to include the governing body or any designated committee or member thereof, or other appropriate executive or administrative officer.
+The Township Committee of the Township of Lumberton hereby determines that it shall select and appoint the Township Administrator to serve as the "appropriate authority" to supervise the Police Department and as the person to whom the Chief of Police shall be directly responsible for the efficiency and routine day-to-day operations thereof.
 This person shall be known as the "Police Department Supervisor."
-The Township Committee shall also select and appoint another one of its members to serve as the "Assistant Police Department Supervisor."
-Said Supervisor shall recommend rules and regulations for the conduct and operation of the Department, to be adopted by the Township Committee; shall have the authority to recommend that the Chief of Police bring disciplinary charges against individual officers, in such cases where the same is deemed to be warranted by the Supervisor; shall have authority to discipline the Chief of Police (in which case the remaining members of the governing body shall serve or shall appoint someone to serve as the hearing officer on such disciplinary action); and shall, in all other respects, serve as the person with whom the Chief of Police shall communicate and from whom the Chief of Police shall take his orders and directives regarding policy matters.
+Said Supervisor shall recommend rules and regulations for the conduct and operation of the Department, to be adopted by the Township Committee; shall have the authority to recommend that the Chief of Police bring disciplinary charges against individual officers in such cases where the same is deemed to be warranted by the Supervisor; shall have authority to discipline the Chief of Police (in which case the governing body shall serve or shall appoint someone to serve as the hearing officer on such disciplinary action); and shall, in all other respects, serve as the person with whom the Chief of Police shall communicate and from whom the Chief of Police shall take his orders and directives regarding policy matters.